Welcome to our page especially for parents of RCSL&M prospective tenants.

 What to Consider When Looking at a Property

-Students can often feel pressurized into accepting the first property that they find and can end up living somewhere that isn’t best suited to them.
+Students can often feel pressurised into accepting the first property that they find and can end up living somewhere that isn’t best suited to them.
 As a parent living at a distance from Cirencester, you probably won’t be able to view the property.
-Please be assured that all properties are bound to strict health and safety regulations.
+Please be assured that all properties are bound to strict health and safety regulations and whilst your son/daughter is living in one of our managed properties we carryout monthly visits to make sure all is well and to deal with any issues they may have.
 Nevertheless, it is important to ensure that your son/daughter considers his/her accommodation carefully.

 On a viewing appointment at a potential property to rent, your son/daughter should consider such things as the state of the furnishings, whether there are enough bathrooms/WCs for the house and if the bedrooms are equally sized or not.
 It is also worthwhile to suggest that he/she speak to the current tenant (if available) as they will be able to provide an accurate picture of what it is like to live there i.e. is it cheap to heat, what the neighbours are like etc. Additionally, your son/daughter should be asking the following questions: